agui1era/RAG/README.md

 ### Adding New Documents

-1. **Add the file**: Copy your new PDF into the `pdfs/` folder.
+1. Copy your new PDF into the `pdfs/` folder.
-2. **Restart the server**: Stop and run `python app.py` again.
+2. Restart the server (`python app.py`).
-3. **Automatic Indexing**: The server will detect the new file, process it, and update the index automatically.
+3. The server detects new files, embeds them, and updates the FAISS index.
-   - _Note_: Do NOT manually edit `processed_files.json`.
-The server manages this file to track what has already been read.
+   _Note_: Do not edit `processed_files.json`; it tracks processed PDFs.

 ---

 ## 🧠 How It Works

 - Loads PDFs from the configured folder
-- Extracts and splits text using LangChain’s `CharacterTextSplitter`
+- Loads PDFs from the configured folder
-- Embeds the content using `OpenAIEmbeddings`
+- Splits text with `RecursiveCharacterTextSplitter`
-- Stores and/or loads a FAISS index
+- Embeds content via `OpenAIEmbeddings`
-- Initializes a RetrievalQA system
+- Stores/loads a FAISS index
-- Responds to user prompts at `/chat` endpoint
+- Uses `ConversationalRetrievalChain` to answer prompts at `/chat`

 ---